-MMRP103 Biological resources - California red- legged frog FEIS SEIR-2 P-MND SEIR-2 P-MND BIO-16- 1 BIO-1 CNST- BIO- 8(1) BIO-1 CNST- BIO- 8(2) BIO-2 Avoidance / Minimized Take of California Red-Legged Frogs and California Tiger Salamanders.
-The following mitigation measures will be followed to avoid or minimize take: A qualified biologist will conduct pre-construction surveys for red-legged frogs and tiger salamanders within the vicinity of the project site no earlier than 2 days before ground- disturbing activities.
-The survey area will include 300 feet upstream and downstream from the project site.
-No activities will occur in suitable red-legged frog or tiger salamander habitat after October 15 or the onset of the rainy season, whichever occurs first, until May 1 except for during periods greater than 72 hours without precipitation.
+MMRP103 Biological resources - California red- legged frog FEIS SEIR-2 P-MND SEIR-2 P-MND BIO-16- 1 BIO-1 CNST- BIO- 8(1) BIO-1 Avoidance / Minimized Take of California Red-Legged Frogs and California Tiger Salamanders.
+The following mitigation measures will be followed to avoid or minimize take: - A qualified biologist will conduct pre-construction surveys for red-legged frogs and tiger salamanders within the vicinity of the project site no earlier than 2 days before ground-disturbing activities.
+The survey area will include 300 feet upstream and downstream from the project site. - No activities will occur in suitable red-legged frog or tiger salamander habitat after October 15 or the onset of the rainy season, whichever occurs first, until May 1 except for during periods greater than 72 hours without precipitation.
 Activities can only resume after the 72-hour period or after May 1 following a site inspection by a qualified biologist, in consultation with the U.S. Fish and Wildlife Service (FWS).
-The rainy season is defined [for purposes of this mitigation measure] as: a frontal system that results in depositing 0.25 inches or more of precipitation in one event.
-Construction activity within 200 feet of top of bank of Upper Penitencia Creek and Coyote Creek is restricted to the period between June 1 and October 15.
+The rainy season is defined [for purposes of this mitigation measure] as: a frontal system that results in depositing 0.25 inches or more of precipitation in one event. - Construction activity within 200 feet of top of bank of Upper Penitencia Creek and Coyote Creek is restricted to the period between June 1 and October 15.
 Work in and adjacent (within 200' of top of bank) to Upper Penitencia Creek will be limited to the period between June 1 and October 15 when natural hydrology of the region creates seasonally dry conditions at the project site.
-Spill prevention and countermeasure plans shall also be implemented. С VTA for Preconstruction survey, Contractor for all other measures COMPLETE 4Q 2017 MMRP103 P-MND 2CNST- BIO- 8(3) CNST- BIO- 8(4) BIO-3 CNST- BIO- 8(5) access routes to minimize disturbance of red-legged frog or tiger salamander habitat. С VTA for Preconstruction survey, Contractor for all other measures COMPLETE 4Q 2017
+Spill prevention and countermeasure plans shall also be implemented.
+C VTA for Preconstruction survey, Contractor for all other measures COMPLETE 4Q 2017 MMRP103 FEIS SEIR-2 P-MND SEIR-2 P-MND SEIR-2 2CNST-BIO-8(3) CNST-BIO-8(4) BIO-3 CNST-BIO-8(5) Vehicles to and from the project site will be confined to existing roadways and defined access routes to minimize disturbance of red-legged frog or tiger salamander habitat.
+If a red-legged frog or tiger salamander is encountered during excavations, or any project activities, activities will cease until the frog or salamander is removed and relocated by a FWS-permitted biologist.
+Exclusionary fencing will be installed to prevent red-legged frogs or tiger salamanders from re-entering the work area.
+Any incidental take will be reported to the FWS immediately by telephone.
+If suitable red-legged frog or tiger salamander habitat is disturbed or removed, VTA will restore the suitable habitat back to its original value by covering bare areas with mulch and re-vegetating all cleared areas with plant species that are currently found in the project site or as negotiated with FWS.
+Any permanent loss of aquatic habitat in Upper Penitencia Creek or Lower Silver Creek will be compensated through protection or enhancement of degraded aquatic and riparian habitat at either an onsite or an offsite location.
+The location and total amount of the compensation habitat will be determined in consultation with FWS. С VTA for Preconstruction survey, Contractor for all other measures COMPLETE 4Q 2017